mynameiswillporter/Stalking-Open-Source-Offenders/README.md

 8cad823405370ea9f6407892fa2018fbcbac221b
 ```

 This last command can be bashfoo'd into whatever you want.
-I chose to turn them into github links that let me view the diff in the browser.
+I chose to turn them into GitHub links that let me view the diff in the browser.